INFORMSJoC/2024.0755/README.md

 - **Experiment V:** Knapsack problems with smooth nonlinear functions approximated by PLFs (Comparison with global solvers, Table 8).
 Run code in *main.py* and set parameter "problem" to "global-knapsack".
 After running the code, the results can be found as CSV files in *Julia-MIP*.
 - **Experiment VI:** Improvement of solution quality by refinement of PLF approximation (Table 4).
 Run code in *main_approximation.py*.
 After running the code, the results can be found as CSV files in the same directory.

-After generating random instances with *instance_generation.py*, the sBB algorithm (*sBB_main.py*) and Gurobi solvers (*gurobi_solver.py*) solve them.
-Instance details (breakpoints, constraints) and computation times are saved to a CSV.
+Executing *main.py* and *main.jl* as described above triggers the following process: After generating random instances with *instance_generation.py*, the sBB algorithm (*sBB_main.py*) and Gurobi solvers (*gurobi_solver.py*) solve them.
+Instance details (PLF breakpoints, problem parameters) and computation times are saved to a CSV.
 When running *main.jl*, the problem is reconstructed from the CSV, converted to a logarithmic MILP, and solved with Gurobi (*MIP_solver.jl*).

 *Note:* Python, Julia and Gurobi Optimizer are needed to replicate our experiments.